List of university a cappella groups in the United Kingdom: Imperielles

-The Scopes

-The Scopes is a mixed group, formed in 2011.
-They have since competed in Voice Festival UK in 2013 and 2014.
-They were ICCA semi-finalists in 2015 and 2016.

 Harmaphrodite

 Harmaphrodite were formed in 2006 by Jessica Gillingwater.
 The group is no longer in existence but performed at Exhibition Road Music Day in 2006 and 2007.
 They competed in the Voice Festival 2011 in the London Regional Round.

-Apex Beats

-Apex Beats are a group of medical students formed in 2009.
-They perform mainly at ICSMSU events and perform a mixture of classic Barbershop, A cappella pop songs and Bollywood classics.
+Nth Harmonic

+Nth Harmonic are an a cappella group from Imperial College.
+They placed third in the 2024 Open A cappella Competition and, in the same year, came second in their ICCA quarter-final.

 King's College London

 All The King's Men

-All The King's Men is the first and only all-male A cappella group from King's College, London.
+All The King's Men was an all-male a cappella group from King's College, London.
 They were formed by freshers in September 2009, and went on to have a sell-out run at the Edinburgh Festival Fringe in 2010.

 In 2011, they entered the Voice Festival UK and won their regional round, also claiming the award for 'Outstanding Musicality'.
-In the final, they won the award for 'Outstanding Performance' with their mashup of Boogie Nights and I Don't Feel Like Dancin'.
+In the final, they won the award for 'Outstanding Performance' with their mashup of "Boogie Nights" and "I Don't Feel Like Dancin".
 In the summer of that year, they returned to the Edinburgh Festival Fringe.

 On 11 February 2012 they won the London Regional round of Voice Festival UK for the second year running.
 They were also awarded the prize for Outstanding Choreography.

 In February 2012 the group toured the West Coast of America performing at many universities including Claremont, USC, UC Stanford and UC Berkeley.

 On 10 March 2012 All the King's Men won the Final of Voice Festival UK.
 They also won the award for Outstanding Musicality in their arrangement of Hallelujah.

+In 2013, they were one of the two teams to progress to the national final from the London regional heat of the Voice Festival, also picking up an 'Outstanding Choreography' award.
+They progressed to the final again in 2014.